bitshifter/bitshifter.github.io/_posts/2018-04-29-rust-ray-tracer-in-one-weekend.md

 };
 ```

-In this instance since we only ever deal with sphere's I didn't bother creating a Rust trait and just added a hit method to my sphere type.
-This means that my spheres are all stored in contiguous memory unlike the C++ code where each sphere hitable is heap allocated.
-This probably explains the performance difference I saw in my Rust version.
-There will be less cache misses.
-Not that my sphere implementation is efficient, it contains data like the material which wouldn't be used most of the time so a future optimization would be to split the sphere data into a structure of arrays for better cache utilisation and future SIMD.
+In this instance since we only ever deal with sphere's I didn't bother creating a `Hitable` trait and just added a `hit` method to my `Sphere` type.
+This meant that my spheres can stored in contiguous memory unlike the C++ code where each `sphere` is stored as a `hitable`  pointer, which is heap allocated.
+This probably explains the performance difference I saw in my Rust version - there will be less cache misses.
+Not that my `Sphere` implementation is particularly efficient, it contains data like the material which wouldn't be used most of the time so a future optimization would be to split the sphere data into a structure of arrays for better cache utilisation and SIMD usage.

 I name my Rust implementation of `hit_record` `RayHit`: